joindin/joindin-vm/README.md

 If you are at an event with a slow connection it's possible to package the box and copy it on a usb key.
 This way others don't need to download it.

+## Download the box before the event
+You can download the box from [http://cdn.19ft.com/joindin-development.1.0.0.box](http://cdn.19ft.com/joindin-development.1.0.0.box).
+Then copy it on a usb key and share it at the event.

 ### Package the box
+If you're already at the event and can't download the box, someone who already have it can package it.

 1. cd into the joindin-vm directory
 1. Package the vagrant box